-There is no population estimate for C. squamosus in the OSPAR Area, but abundance has been declining steeply during the past 10-15 years, and is likely less than 10 % of baseline.
-Literature reviews by Wilson et al. (2009) and Kyne and Simpfendorfer (2007) indicate that many deepwater sharks are unable to endure catches exceeding 5 % of their virgin biomass.
-Where data are available on catch per unit effort (CPUE) in Centrophorus fisheries, these are initially high but almost invariably decline quickly (Figure 2).
-Because fishing effort moves rapidly between fishing grounds, overall catch and CPUE data for the whole of the ICES/OSPAR areas do not reflect overall stock status.
+There is no population estimate for C. granulosus in the OSPAR Area, but abundance has been declining very steeply during the past two decades, following the establishment of a directed longline fishery for deepwater sharks.
+Where catch per unit effort (CPUE) data are available, these are initially high, then decline quickly.
+A decline of 80-95% from baseline has been estimated in the OSPAR Area, based on data from the Portuguese target long line fishery within the main distribution range of this species (Figure 2).

-This decline will continue for as long as fisheries continue to exploit deepwater sharks within the species' range.
 Species of Centrophoridae are believed to have the lowest reproductive potential of all elasmobranch species (Irvine 2004, Kyne and Simpfendorfer 2007), and therefore the highest risk of overfishing.

-Recovery of depleted populations will be slow and take longer than 25 years, even if deepwater fisheries close and all bycatch ceases.
-Wilson et al. (2009) noted that, given the slow recovery rates for Gulper sharks, rebuilding of populations will not even be measurable for at least several decades.
+The population will continue to decline for as long as fisheries continue to target deepwater sharks, or take them as bycatch within this species' range.
+Recovery of depleted populations will be slow and take longer than 25 years, even if all exploitation ceases.

+Wilson et al. (2009) noted that, given the slow recovery rates for gulper sharks, rebuilding of populations will not be measureable for at least several decades.